TL-B language

 - same asuintX

-but you can use parametrizedX
+but can use a parametrizedX

 in this types